-It’s a top-level flag that represents your blog’s existence for what your blog is meant for.
-Hence, you need to be careful to choose what should be essential.
+It is a top-level flag that represents your blog’s existence.
+It signals what your blog is meant for.

-How to Appropriately Choose a Domain Name Name for Your Blog
+How to Choose a Domain Name for a Music Blog

 I contemplated on two choices when I decided to choose a domain name valuable for my niche.
 They were between a word or two words.
-I chose two terms (‘idea’ and ‘flavour’) due to my beautiful plan for visitors of this blog.
+I chose ‘idea’ and ‘flavour’ due to my beautiful plan for my visitors.

-It’s beautiful when you coin a word that hasn’t ever existed.
-“Twitter” is from coinage.
+It looks peculiar when you coin a word that hasn’t ever existed.
+“Twitter“, for instance is from coinage.
 “Libra” is as well.
 But ensure that you investigate succinctly that such domain name isn’t yet bought.
 For example, a trademark might have been certified on certain words which aren’t online.